 Your eligibility may change from year-to-year for several reasons.
 Perhaps you have transferred schools or moved to part-time enrollment.

 Or, perhaps your family's financial situation changed.
 If a parent lost a job, there was a divorce, or a family member became disabled, your eligibility may change.
+That's why it's important to fill out the FAFSA every fall.

 4. Myth: Pell Grants don’t have financial-need exemptions